How Many 5-letter Words Are In The English Language

 Impact of Digital Communication

 The internet and social media have had a profound impact on language.
-New words and abbreviations have emerged to facilitate online communication, such as "emoji," "meme," and "troll."
+New words and abbreviations have emerged to support online communication, such as "emoji," "meme," and "troll."
 While many of these terms are informal and may not be included in traditional dictionaries, they represent a significant part of contemporary language use.

 Globalization of Culture